cssandstuff/cv/content/_index.md

 title: Tim Clulow's CV
 ---
 # Hello,
-I'm a self motivated Front-End UI/UX Developer & Interaction Designer who loves to create.
-I have 15+ years of experience and feel I would be a great asset to any development or design team.
-I strive to deliver quality work through focused research and endeavour to be at the edge of emerging technology.
+I'm a Designer who also loves to code, I'm not just making this up, really.

 {{% grid %}}